appietus/Double-Binomial-Inference/README.md

 ## Inference on the Double Binomial Distribution
-This repository contains all the code, data and R scripts for the *Communications in Statistics: Theory and Methods* manuscript titled "Inference on the Double Binomial Distribution" by John Appiah Kubi, Dale Bowman and E.O George.
+This repository contains all the code, data and R scripts for the *Communications in Statistics: Theory and Methods* manuscript titled "Inference on the Double Binomial Distribution" by John Appiah Kubi, Dale Bowman and E. Olusegun George.
 The following R scripts are included in this repository for more specific details on implementing the code for the respective sections.